Certified Organic Pork

 Our pigs

-As far as we know, we are the only source for organic pork that is certified organic, soy-free, SPCA certified, and also 100% pasture-raised, in the Lower Mainland of BC.
+As far as we know, we are the only source for pork that is certified organic and humane, 100% soy-free, and also 100% pasture-raised, in the Lower Mainland of BC.

 Why Our Pork is Truly Healthy